 An excellent choice for families and first-time snorkelers.

-For a good dose of snorkelling fused with a spot of relaxation on a white sandy beach, a trip to Green Island is in order.
-The island is the only coral cay on the Great Barrier Reef with a rainforest growing on it, which makes for a very tropical experience.
+A trip to Green Island is for a good dose of snorkelling with a spot of relaxation on a white sandy beach.
+This island is the only coral cay on the Great Barrier Reef with a rainforest growing, making for a very tropical experience.

 A snorkel tour is the best way to discover the vibrant marine life just offshore, all under the watchful eye of a snorkelling safety officer.

-You can make the trip either full or half-day to suit your needs, and the boat will deposit you on the white sands of the island just 45 minutes after departing Cairns.
+You can make the trip either full or half-day to suit your needs, and the boat will deposit you on the island’s white sands just 45 minutes after departing Cairns.